nguterresn/battlebutbot/README.md

 ## About the GUI

-To control the robot you need to move the **joystick** placed in the middle of the screen.
-It is possible to **configure** by clicking in the button `⚙️ Config`.
+To control BattleButBot, simply use the **joystick** located in the center of the screen.
+To configure your joystick settings, click the `⚙️ Config` button.

-Right above the joystick, there is a speed meter that will show the robot's speed in meters per second.
+You can monitor your robot's speed with the speed meter located above the joystick, which displays your robot's speed in meters per second.

-The **action** button is currently inactive.
+Although the **action** button is currently inactive, it will be available in the near future.

-At the bottom of the screen there is a console log to ease the development while the robot firmware is unstable or in development.
-A option will be added in the future to hide the text.
+For ease of development while the robot firmware is unstable or in development, a console log is located at the bottom of the screen.
+In the future, an option will be added to hide this log.

 ## Robot Controls

-The robot can be controlled by the joystick that exist on the GUI.
-Drag up to go forward or down to go backwards.
-It essentially works based on a X and Y axis (2 quadrants), where Y is the speed of the robot and X is the direction of the movement (left or right).
+You can control BattleButBot using the joystick on the graphical user interface (GUI).
+To move forward, drag the joystick upwards, and to move backward, drag the joystick downwards.
+The joystick works on an X and Y axis, with Y controlling the speed of the robot and X controlling the direction of movement (left or right).

 ## Technical Details